Technological and industrial history of Canada: Transportation: shipbuilding and the wheel

 Inland travel by the coureurs de bois was by way of an Indian invention, the canoe.
 The York boat and bateau were also popular for travel on inland waters.
 The York boat was used by traders working for the Hudson's Bay Company and was named after the fur trading post at York Factory on Hudson Bay.
 The York boat was larger, more stable, and had a greater carrying capacity than the canoe.
 The first was built in 1794 and numbers of these craft navigated the rivers of the northern prairie region as far west as Fort Chipewyan until replaced by the steamboat in the 19th century.
 The flat-bottomed bateau was another craft used on Canada's inland waters by both British and French colonists in the 18th and 19th centuries.

 Within settlements, transport was often simply a matter of walking around town.
 The horse, introduced by the new arrivals in 1665, also provided a new and convenient mode of transport.
 The wooden cart, wagon and carriage, made possible by the introduction of the wheel in combination with the horse, dramatically improved the transport of people and goods.
 The first graded road in Canada was built by Samuel de Champlain in 1606 and linked the settlement at Port Royal to Digby Cape, 16 kilometres away.
 By 1734 Quebec City and Montreal were connected by a road, Le chemin du roi, along the north shore of the St. Lawrence.
 The 267 km distance could be traversed with great difficulty and discomfort by horse-drawn carriage in four to five days.
 Most roads were of very poor quality especially in wet weather.
 To overcome this problem logs were often placed side by side crosswise to cover ruts, puddles and mud holes.
 The result was a more solid but very bumpy surface that was referred to as a corduroy road.
 Work on what would be called the, "longest street in the world", formally known as Yonge Street, began in York (Toronto), in 1795 under the direction of Deputy Surveyor General Augustus Jones.
-Initially a trail, it ran from Eglington Avenue to St. Albans (Holland Landing) and later much further north.
+Initially a trail, it ran from Eglinton Avenue to St. Albans (Holland Landing) and later much further north.
 The task of widening the path into a road fell to local farmers.
 The period also saw the construction a number of important canals, including the Rideau Canal, Ottawa–Kingston, 1820, the Lachine Canal, Montreal, 1825, the Ottawa River Canals at Grenville and Carillon, Quebec, 1834 and the Chambly Canal, Chambly, Quebec, 1843.